CSIRO-enviro-informatics/info-engineering/tutorials/tutorial-intro-to-rdf-and-owl.md

 The imported Pizza ontology will appear in the Imports tab like so:
 ![Import the Pizza ontology from url](img/tbc-import-tab-pizza-imported.png)

-Take a few moments to navigate around the Pizza ontology

 For discussion:
+* Take a few moments to navigate around the Pizza ontology
+* What do you notice about the Margherita Pizza definition?

+Extra exercises:
+* Create a new class called `AussiePizza` by extending the framework in the imported pizza ontology

 ## Part 3.
 Query the RDF data using SPARQL in Topbraid (15-20mins)